PCOS belly fat is a common concern for both lean and overweight women living with Polycystic Ovarian Syndrome.

 Muscle building workouts reduce insulin resistance and help lower androgens.
 Full body strength workouts are particularly helpful for reducing body fat because they have a high metabolic demand.

-You can use free weights, machines, kettlebells, resistance band, or suspension training get in a good full body strength training session.
-A full body workout may include some core exercises (1 or 2), but the focus should be on training the major muscle groups of the upper and lower body.
+You can use free weights, machines, kettlebells, resistance band, or suspension training to get in a good full-body strength training session.
+A full-body workout may include some core exercises (1 or 2), but the focus should be on training the major muscle groups of the upper and lower body.

 Step 2: Finish each strength workout with a short HIIT session.

 High-Intensity Interval Training (HIIT) is a type of cardio workout that alternates between bouts of extremely challenging, fast-paced exercise (the work interval) and bouts of low-intensity exercise (the recovery interval).
 Several studies like this one conducted by researchers in Norway have found that PCOS women who do High-Intensity Interval Training are able to reduce their body fat percentage overall and lose more belly fat than women who do other types of cardio.

 I’ve found that my clients with stubborn belly fat get great results from doing just 10-minutes of HIIT after they finish a full body strength workout.